 A classic sign of reaching adulthood is leaving the nest and living on your own, so moving back home after college would be a sign of failure, right?

 I don’t think anyone strives to live with their parents forever, but the truth is that more and more college graduates are moving back home.
 In fact, according to Pew Research Center, 32.1% of 18 to 34-year-olds live at home with their parents.
 That’s the most common living arrangement, even over living alone.

-Plenty of working Millenials are choosing to live at home, even if they can afford to move out.
+Plenty of working Millennials are choosing to live at home, even if they can afford to move out.
 Why?
 Well, you can save a lot of money.
-For people trying to save up for grad school or a new car, moving back in with your parents makes a lot of sense.
+For people trying to save for grad school or a new car, moving back in with their parents makes a lot of sense.
 It’s also convenient and, let’s face it, sometimes a much better option than living with that random Craigslist psycho.
 Plus, Mom’s casserole really hits the spot.

 But what if you have to move back home because you can’t afford to live on your own?
 Are you a failure then?

 Again, I used to think so.